Tolman–Oppenheimer–Volkoff limit

 The Tolman–Oppenheimer–Volkoff limit (or TOV limit) is an upper bound to the mass of cold, non-rotating neutron stars, analogous to the Chandrasekhar limit for white dwarf stars.
-Stars more massive than the TOV limit collapse into a black hole.
+Stars more massive than the TOV limit collapse into a black hole, or possibly to a quark star.
 The original calculation in 1939, which neglected complications such as nuclear forces between neutrons, placed this limit at approximately 0.7 solar masses.
 Later, more refined analyses have resulted in larger values.